MJ6Z/diffusion/README.md

 The idea of the program is to simulate the core of a nuclear reactor with a low level (but not no) realism using differential equations.
 This repo was orginally created as a source for code that simulates divergence-gradient diffision of one variable over a hexagonal grid.

 The program allows the user to change a variety of factors in [params.json](/params.json) aswell assign certain hexagons special properties.
-These being nuclear fuel rods, control rods, or coolant channels.
+These being nuclear fuel rods, control rods, or coolant channels as well as neutron source locations.

 The model is heavily dependant on the [morphologica](https://github.com/ABRG-Models/morphologica) library installed in-tree with the code.